 Although around 2500 people lived in St Andrews in the 1500s (there were 60 bakers alone), the chances of Bethia, as the daughter of the well-kent Merchant Seton, being observed by someone who knew her were high.

-The obvious solution was for her to gain entry by a gate on the seaward side and, in the ruins of the castle, such a gate still exists.…
+A solution was for her to gain entry by a gate on the seaward side and, in the ruins of the castle, such a gate still exists.…

 But how is she going to get in here?
 The castle sits perched on a cliff.
 Last summer I realised I needed to get a good look at the castle from the sea, but this is COVID times and there were no boats going out.
 Instead I went at low tide and scrambled over the rocks in a most precarious, and undignified, manner.